 Most teams land on spec-anchored today.
 Spec-as-source is where the genuinely radical practitioners are headed, and the tooling is catching up fast.

-On the IDE side, Kiro (built on AWS infrastructure) implements SDD natively using EARS syntax (Easy Approach to Requirements Syntax) with hooks that keep the spec synchronized as the agent works.
-OpenSpec targets brownfield projects with delta markers that track what’s changing relative to existing functionality — a harder problem than greenfield, and one most frameworks ignore.
+OpenSpec targets brownfield projects with delta markers that track spec changes relative to existing functionality — a harder problem than greenfield that most frameworks still ignore.

 For Claude Code users specifically, several community-maintained spec workflows exist on GitHub, including claude-code-spec-workflow which automates the requirements → design → tasks → implementation pipeline.